codemagic-ci-cd/codemagic-sample-projects/android/android-native-quick-start/README.md

 This sample project illustrates all of the necessary steps to successfully build and publish a native Android app with Codemagic.
 It covers the basic steps such as build versioning, code signing and publishing.

-You can find a more detailed instruction as well numerous guides to advanced features in our [official documentation](https://docs.codemagic.io/yaml-quick-start/building-a-native-android-app/).
+You can find more detailed instructions as well numerous guides to advanced features in our [official documentation](https://docs.codemagic.io/yaml-quick-start/building-a-native-android-app/).

 ## Adding the app to Codemagic